bzhanglab/AutoRT/README.md

   -b BATCH_SIZE, --batch_size BATCH_SIZE
                         Batch size for training, default is 128.
   -r2 MAX_RT, --max_rt MAX_RT
                         The maximum retention time.
 If the value is 0 (default), the maximum retention time will be automatically infered from the input training data.
-  -l MAX_LENGTH, --max_length MAX_LENGTH
-                        The length of the longest peptide to consider for modeling.
-                        If the value is 0 (default), it will be automatically infered from the input training data.
-  -p MOD, --mod MOD     The integer number(s) used to represent modified amino acid(s) in training data.
-                        For example, if use 1 to represent M with oxidation and use 2 to represent S with phosphorylation, then the setting is '-p 1,2' -u UNIT, --unit UNIT  The unit of retention time in training data, s: second (default), m: minute.
+  -u UNIT, --unit UNIT  The unit of retention time in training data, s: second, m: minute (default).
   -sm SCALE_METHOD, --scale_method SCALE_METHOD
                         Scaling method for RT tranformation: min_max (default), mean_std and single_factor.
 This is used in training.
 Default is 'min_max'.
 The default method works well in most of cases.
 This should not be changed unless users know well about the meaning of these methods.
   -sf SCALE_FACTOR, --scale_factor SCALE_FACTOR
                         This is only useful when 'single_factor' is set for '-sm'.
   -m MODEL_FILE, --model_file MODEL_FILE
                         Trained model file.
 Only useful when perform transfer learning and RT prediction.
-  -g GA, --ga GA        Model configuration file.
-Only useful when train models from scratch.
   -r, --add_reverse     Add reversed peptide in peptide encoding.
 This parameter will be removed in a future version.
   -n EARLY_STOP_PATIENCE, --early_stop_patience EARLY_STOP_PATIENCE
                         Number of epochs with no improvement after which training will be stopped.
   -rlr, --add_ReduceLROnPlateau
                         Reduce learning rate when a metric has stopped improving.
+  -g GPU, --gpu GPU     Set gpu IDs that can be used.
+For example: 1,2,3.
+  -d, --do_evaluation_after_each_epoch
+                        Do evaluation after each epoch during model training.
+  -f OUTLIER_RATIO, --outlier_ratio OUTLIER_RATIO
+                        The percentage of data (outlier) will be removed from the training data using a two-step training.
 ```
 ##### Prediction: